ngs-course/ngs-course.github.io/Course_Materials/visualization/tutorial/010_example.md

 1. Enter the name of our gene (_**GABBR1**_) in the search box and hit ``Go``.
 2. Zoom in until you find some SNPs - they might be in exons or introns.
-3. Identify at least one example of a short insertion variant and deletion arround exon 4.
+3. Identify at least one example of a short insertion variant and deletion around exon 4.
 4. Load and look at the SNP track: ``File`` --> ``Load from server`` --> ``Annotations`` --> ``Variants and Repeats`` --> ``dbSNP``